Effective and Efficient Dropout for Deep Convolutional Neural Networks: Experiments

-In this subsection, we test out drop-operations of drop-neuron and drop-channel for the training of CNNs.
-The results are reported on VGG-11 (see Table~\ref{tab:cnns_cifar}) trained with CIFAR-10 datasets, whose error rates and learning curves are illustrated in Figure~\ref{fig:vgg_10_bars} and Figure~\ref{fig:vgg_curve_all}.
+We evaluate the relationship between data augmentation and dropout operations of drop-neuron and drop-channel for CNNs.
+The results are reported on VGG-11, whose error rates and learning curves are illustrated in Figure~\ref{fig:vgg_10_bars} and Figure~\ref{fig:vgg_curve_all}.
 We denote VGG networks trained without dropout, with drop-neuron and drop-channel as VGG-11, drop-neuron and drop-channel respectively, and the network trained with standard data augmentation is marked with a suffix $\mathbf{+}$.

-We summarize the main results in Figure~\ref{fig:vgg_10_bars}, where error rates and corresponding standard deviations are given with dropout rate in the granularity of 0.05.
-The results demonstrate that firstly, data augmentation is of vital importance for CNNs, without whose regularization effect, the performance deteriorates around 3\%.
-Secondly, drop-neuron and drop-channel can improve over the performance both with and without data augmentation.
-Combined with data augmentation, drop-channel achieves the best result of 4.62\% from 5.09\%, 0.47\% improvement, meanwhile without data augmentation, drop-neuron achieves the best accuracy of 6.85\% from 8.24\%, 1.39\% improvement.
+We summarize the main results in Figure~\ref{fig:vgg_10_bars}, where error rates and standard deviations are reported with the dropout rate in every 0.05.
+The results show that data augmentation is essential for CNNs; without data augmentation, the performance decreases by around 3\%.
+Further, \dropneuron and \dropchannel improve the performance noticeably both with and without data augmentation.
+With data augmentation and \dropchannel, the model achieves the best result of 4.62\% from 8.24\%, i.e., a 3.62\% error rate reduction; meanwhile without data augmentation, \dropneuron achieves a better result of 6.85\% than \dropchannel.
+These results show that the regularization effect of \dropneuron overlaps with data augmentation to some extent.

-We further plot the learning curves of the networks trained with corresponding best settings in Figure~\ref{fig:vgg_curve_all}.
-The learning curves corroborate the aforementioned findings and further demonstrate that drop-operations of drop-neuron and drop-channel are effective in regularizing CNNs.
-Furthermore, for state-of-the-art CNNs which are typically trained with extensive data augmentation, drop-channel is a powerful and general technique to improve the performance by a significant margin.
+We further plot learning curves of CNNs trained with the best dropout rates in Figure~\ref{fig:vgg_curve_all}.
+The learning curves confirm these findings and demonstrate that \dropneuron and \dropchannel are indeed effective in regularizing CNNs.
+For state-of-the-art CNNs trained with extensive data augmentation, \dropchannel is more effective in regularization, which improves the performance by a noticeable margin.